 Zola witnessed a second miracle of the healing of a woman in the final stages of tuberculosis.
 Nevertheless, he told Dr. Boissarie, “Were I to see all the sick at Lourdes cured, I would not believe in a miracle.”

-That’s not science, that’s disbelief with a blind faith in only science in spite of the miraculous reality that was shown to him.
+That’s not science, that’s disbelief with a blind faith only in science in spite of the miraculous reality that was shown to him.